 The Think Carer Strategy is a plan for Stockport as a place and a community.
-The intention is that it will become the focus for work to improve recognition of and support for carers in Stockport over the next 5 years and will help to guide services across the NHS, adult social care as well as charities, the education sector, employers and many other local services.
+It's solution-focused, with the overall aim to improve recognition of and support for carers in Stockport over the next 5 years.
+This will help to guide services across the NHS and Adult Social Care as well as charities, the education sector, employers and many other local services.

-The development of the strategy also marks a change in how organisations which already support carers will be able to collaborate more readily and influence change across Stockport.
+This development also marks a change in how organisations which already support carers will be able to collaborate more readily and influence change across Stockport.

-A new Carers Partnership made up of Stockport carers, organisations and partners has been formed and will oversee the implementation and delivery of the strategy.
-The partnership is co-chaired by a local carer.
+The new Carers Partnership made up of Stockport carers, organisations and partners was formed in 2024 and oversees the implementation and delivery of the strategy.
+This is co-chaired by a local carer, and actions are regularly worked on and reviewed.

-Alongside this, a Carers Network is being developed.
+Alongside this, a Carers Network has been developed.
 This is a forum for carers to meet, offer peer support and share experiences.
-Over time the ambition is that the network will also become a regular opportunity for carers to give feedback about the experiences of caring and suggestions for service improvement.
-The network and the partnership will strengthen the voice of carers and give them stronger representation.
+The Carers Network is a regular opportunity for carers to give feedback about the experiences of caring and suggestions for service improvement.

 Think Carers Strategy has 4 key priority areas: